1. Knowledge Base

 Click on Clients>Clients & Matters>[matter name]>Invoice Settings.

-Billing arrangement options - Matters can be set to bill specific ways.
+Billing arrangement options – Matters can be set to bill in specific ways.
 The usual hourly bill would be Time and Expense (On-Demand).
 Perhaps you have a contingent matter and want to bill the expenses only… you can do that.

 Time and Expense